 Once you are finished with the mashup widget, you can clone it (create a copy of it) to the same dashboard or even to another client within Octoboard.
 To create a clone, use widget's menu as shown here:

 In this example, we create a copy of the widget and change it's type to PIE CHART.
-The two resulting mashups are shown in the following image:
+The two new mashups are shown side-by-side in the following image:

 This completes our quick tutorial on creating mashup widgets.
-You can use the same steps to add up to 5 data series to any historical data chart or a pie chart.
+You can use the same steps to add up to 5 data series from any data source to any historical data chart or a pie chart mashup widget.